TheEpic0ne/HelpDatblockCom/docs/datearth.md

 # Datearth
-_This page is a work in progress.
-What is currently written may not be accurate._

 Datearth is a geopolitical Minecraft server with a 1:1000 earth map where towns and nations strive for power with war and diplomacy.
 The server is on 1.13.2 but compatible upwards to the latest Minecraft version.